 Contributing Factors & Side Effects

 Some people achieve complete removal in 4 treatments while others are in for the long haul and need 10+ treatments.
 The reason for this?
-Well, not only is everyone different but their tattoos are also very different therefore - cue long list of factors that contribute to laser tattoo removal treatment effectiveness in alphabetical order:
+Well, not only is everyone different but their tattoos are also very different too therefore - cue long list of factors that contribute to laser tattoo removal treatment effectiveness in alphabetical order:

-Fitzpatrick skin type: Results of a black tattoo on skin type 1 will dramatically differ from results of a lighter coloured tattoo on skin type 4, the laser is drawn to darker pigments.
+Fitzpatrick skin type: Results of a heavy black tattoo on skin type 1 will dramatically differ from results of a lighter coloured tattoo on the same skin type, the laser is drawn to darker pigments.

-Ink colours: More colours means more lasering techniques needed to fade each colour.
+Ink colours: More colours means more techniques to fade each of those colours.
 Also, sometimes tattooists mix ink colours to achieve a particular shade which may not be detected until after the first 1-2 treatments.
 This particularly happens with cosmetic tattoos.

 Pre-existing scarring: If your tattoo is over existing scars and the ink is either tattooed into the scar tissue or below the scar tissue this can create a need for further tattoo removal techniques beyond just lasering.
-Alternatively a less aggressive approach may need to be taken to not agitate and/or worsen that scarring.
+Alternatively a less aggressive approach may need to be taken to not agitate and/or worsen particular scarring.

-Scar tissue from getting tattooed: If during the healing process of getting tattooed (or lasered elsewhere) you’ve developed scar tissue in the Epidermis this can hinder the laser getting through to the ink.
+Scar tissue from getting tattooed: If during the healing process of getting tattooed you’ve developed scar tissue in the Epidermis this can hinder how effectively the laser gets through to the ink.
 This again can create a situation where you need more than just laser treatments to remove your tattoo.

 Are there side effects involved with Laser Tattoo Removal?

-Blisters usually appear within 24 hours of treatment; sometimes the blisters are very large and may look alarming – this is completely normal.
+Blistering, scabs & bruising: Blisters usually appear within 24 hours of treatment; sometimes the blisters are large and may look alarming – this is completely normal.
 Scabs, bruising, and blistering may take up to a week or longer to heal.
 The skin is amazing, trust the process, keep the skin nice and clean and let it heal.

-What is frosting!?
+Frosting: What is frosting?
 Rapid, localised heating of skin pigment causes gas or plasma to form, carbon dioxide is released as a result and surfaces on the upper layer of the skin, this causes the white frosting you sometimes see during and after laser treatment.

 Clients are generally more concerned about permanent side effects rather than temporary ones; the side effects that could become permanent are scarring or pigmentation changes which as previously mentioned are completely avoidable if the proper protocols are followed and good aftercare is implemented.

-Aftercare is discussed during consultations, our aftercare information is posted on our FAQ page and is also given to our clients in the form of a take-home sheet incase any questions or concerns arise.
+Aftercare is discussed during consultations, our aftercare information is posted on our FAQ page, the link to this page is given to our clients incase any questions or concerns arise throughout their treatment plan.